l0rd/blog/posts/docker-build-in-kata.md

 RUN dnf install -y gcc
 ```

-and how the test-script.sh referenced from the Dockerfile
+This is the `test-script.sh` referenced in the Dockerfile

 ```bash
 #/bin/bash